Gastric bypass surgery: Physiology

 For example, it is still widely perceived that gastric bypass works by mechanical means, i.e. food restriction and/or malabsorption.
 Recent clinical and animal studies, however, have indicated that these long-held inferences about the mechanisms of Roux-en-Y gastric bypass (RYGB) may not be correct.
 A growing body of evidence suggests that profound changes in body weight and metabolism resulting from RYGB cannot be explained by simple mechanical restriction or malabsorption.
 One study in rats found that RYGB induced a 19% increase in total and a 31% increase in resting energy expenditure, an effect not exhibited in vertical sleeve gastrectomy rats.
 In addition, pair-fed rats lost only 47% as much weight as their RYGB counterparts.
-Changes in food intake after RYGB only partially account for the RYGB-induced weight loss, and there is no evidence of clinically significant malabsorption of calories contributing to weight loss.
+Changes in food intake after RYGB only partially account for RYGB-induced weight loss, and there is no evidence of clinically significant malabsorption of calories contributing to weight loss.
 Thus, it appears RYGB affects weight loss by altering the physiology of weight regulation and eating behavior rather than by simple mechanical restriction or malabsorption.
+This hypothesis suggesting altered physiology is highly debated, and has no primary evidence supporting it.
+Anecdotal evidence is clear in that following gastric bypass surgery, eating after stomach distension causes nausea, discomfort, and vomiting, so patients very quickly learn to avoid overeating, which is agreed to be the main cause of weight loss following the surgery.